Find Affordable College Courses

 Read full report on Communication & Journalism at University of New Hampshire - Main Campus

-University of Massachusetts - Boston ranked #12 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the New England Region list.
+With a ranking of #12, University of Massachusetts - Boston did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
 UMass Boston is a fairly large public school located in the large city of Boston.

 About 55% of the students majoring in communication and journalism at the school are women while 45% are male.